VenkaSri/WeatherApp/README.md

 [Click here for a live preview](https://venkasri.github.io/WeatherApp/)

-I had so fun creating this application although, not from scratch, but I still learned ALOT!
+I had so much fun creating this application, although not from scratch, but I still learned ALOT!

 I took a Web Based Application from course where I'm currently studying where our professor showed us an example of a very simple weather app using OpenWeatherAPI.